ksator/machine_learning_with_HealthBot/README.md

 # HealthBot and machine learning support

+The file [machine_learning_101.pdf](machine_learning_101.pdf) helps peoples with no machine learning background to better understand machine learning basics

 HealthBot supports machine learnings for anomaly detection and for outlier detection.

-Please read first the file [machine_learning_101.pdf](machine_learning_101.pdf).
-It helps peoples with no machine learning background to better understand machine learning basics.
-It also help to understand Heathbot support of machine learning

 ## anomaly detection